santa-s4nt4/karabiner-parsec-remap/README.md

 # karabiner-parsec-remap
-This is a script of karabiner for Parsec.
+This is a script of karabiner for Parsec (and AnyDesk).

 ## Script details
 |Mac|Win|